Transcript

 00:05:48 Speaker 1

 To create one.
 Yes.
 OK.
 I thought that’s going.
 I wanna make sure I understood your question.
-So so it’s I’ve actually got on our on our website an experience website.
-We have video a little how to video walking through the exact steps super super easy but what you’ll find is this you do not need to be a developer to create a Microsoft Copilot agent.
+So I’ve actually got on our website on the Expedience website a little how to video walking through the exact steps super easy but what you’ll find is that you do not need to be a developer to create a Microsoft Copilot agent.
+It’s a very step by step kind of process.
+You can launch that process from within SharePoint and simply say hey, here are the folders I want to use, make an agent and then kind of steps you through the process of giving that agent some rules and some very very simple to dos, and again a process that any of us can do, we don’t have to be a developer to create an agent.

 00:06:31 Speaker 2